Football’s Best Away Days

-The Gunner’s home is the epitome of modern football super stadiums; with 60,000 seats it is the third biggest domestic ground in the UK after Manchester United’s Old Trafford and Celtic Park in Scotland.
-But unlike these older grounds the Emirates has been kitted out with all the mod cons including luxury, spacious seats.
-Is there any wonder they have the most expensive match day ticket in the country?
+The Gunners’ home is the epitome of modern football super stadiums; with 60,000 seats it is the third biggest domestic ground in the UK after Manchester United’s Old Trafford and Celtic Park in Scotland.
+But unlike these older grounds, the Emirates has been kitted out with all the mod cons including luxury, spacious seats.
+Is there any wonder they have the most expensive matchday ticket in the country?

 Wembley – “The National Home of Football”

 It doesn’t matter who you support, every fan savours a trip to our nation’s home of football where cup finals, play-offs and of course England matches are all played out.
-Most fans love a trip down to London anyway to visit teams like Fulham, Chelsea, Crystal Palace or West Ham, because the hustle and bustle of the capital combined with a thriving pub culture makes for a great atmosphere, but it is the sheer size of Wembley and walking down Wembley Way on match day that makes it feel like a big adventure, and it’s a rare experience for fans of most teams.
-People were worried that it’d lose its sense of tradition when the old one was replaced by the new, but it has the best facilities and entertainment in the country so the permanent buzz around the ground means it is still the special occasion for any fan.
+Most fans love a trip down to London anyway to visit teams like Fulham, Chelsea, Crystal Palace or West Ham, because the hustle and bustle of the capital combined with a thriving pub culture make for a great atmosphere, but it is the sheer size of Wembley and walking down Wembley Way on match day that makes it feel like a big adventure, and it’s a rare experience for fans of most teams.
+People were worried that it’d lose its sense of tradition when the old one was replaced by the new one, but it has the best facilities and entertainment in the country so the permanent buzz around the ground means it is still the special occasion for any fan.

 FC Barcelona – The Nou Camp – Overseas Trip

 Nestled into the ground in the middle of one of Spain’s most prominent cities, the Nou Camp is truly a spectacle to behold.
-Its unique architecture seats an enormous 99,000 fans in a dome-shaped stadium with an open air layout.
+Its unique architecture seats an enormous 99,000 fans in a dome-shaped stadium with an open-air layout.
 The pitch itself actually lies below ground level with half of the stadiums capacity sat underground to support the structure.
-It is totally unique and worth seeing for this reason alone, however a weekend in the Catalan region’s capital allows for a much more diverse cultural experience with the chance to see famous tourist sites like “las Ramblas” whilst you’re there too.
-Added to the fact you get a weekend of good weather and the chance to see one of the world’s best players, Lionel Messi,this is a trip worth making for any football fan.
+It is totally unique and worth seeing for this reason alone, however, a weekend in the Catalan region’s capital allows for a much more diverse cultural experience with the chance to see famous tourist sites like “las Ramblas” whilst you’re there too.
+Added to the fact you get a weekend of good weather and the chance to see one of the world’s best players, Lionel Messi, this is a trip worth making for any football fan.
 Be warned though, not many away fans see their team succeed here.

 Sheffield United – Bramall Lane

-You are probably wondering why League One side Sheffield United’s ground is on a list with the likes of those above but many people won’t realise that Bramall Lane is a historic British stadium, because it is the oldest major ground in the UK having being developed initially an astonishing 159 years ago in 1855.
-In the past it has hosted major events such as the FA Cup Final, England international matches in both cricket and football, as well as iconic music events.
+You are probably wondering why League One side Sheffield United’s ground is on a list with the likes of those above but many people won’t realise that Bramall Lane is a historic British stadium because it is the oldest major ground in the UK having being developed initially an astonishing 159 years ago in 1855.
+In the past, it has hosted major events such as the FA Cup Final, England international matches in both cricket and football, as well as iconic music events.
 Its 32,000 capacity is huge for a League One side and lower league fans relish a visit as it always boasts a strong attendance and atmosphere.
-Added to this, Sheffield is a city which loves its football and the derby with Sheffield Wednesday is still one of the biggest in UK football despite their lowly league statuses.
+Added to this, Sheffield is a city that loves its football and the derby with Sheffield Wednesday is still one of the biggest in UK football despite their lowly league statuses.

 Morecambe FC- The Globe Arena

 Even more obscure is the inclusion of Morecambe on a definitive guide to the best away days in football, but then only those who have been will know the unique appeal of this fixture.
-The small Lancashire seaside town of Morecambe and its local club have played at the Globe Arena since only 2010 and they seat a modest 6000 fans (on a good day), added to which they have never played above the forth tier of English football.
+The small Lancashire seaside town of Morecambe and its local club have played at the Globe Arena since only 2010 and they seat a modest 6000 fans (on a good day), added to which they have never played above the fourth tier of English football.
 It’s fair to say they are a true minnow of the game and the prospect of travelling to play there may not excite many away fans, but one factor which makes this ground worth a visit is that they have mastered one of the most important considerations for an away fan- match day pie.
 Morecambe have been awarded the British Pie Award for “Best Pie in Football” – the second time in four years now.
 Their pies are so good in fact, they are now being sold in Harrod’s of London, so if that doesn’t make it worth a visit then what else will?